timsixth/timsixth/README.md

 ### Hi there I'm timsixth👋

-* 🌍  I'm from in Poland
+* 🌍 I'm from Poland
-* 🔭 I’m currently working on chat appliation in spring boot
+* 🔭 I’m currently working on chat appliation in Spring boot
 * 🧠 I'm currently learning Spring boot
 * 👯 I’m looking to collaborate on minecraft plugins